damianesteban/vagrant-box-digital-ocean-PuPHPet/README.md

-## Vagrant + Phuppet + Digital Ocean
+## Vagrant + PuPHPet + Digital Ocean

-This is a Vagrantfile / phuppet build for an Ubuntu 14.04 x86-64 Server.
+This is a Vagrantfile / PuPHPet build for an Ubuntu 14.04 x86-64 Server.

-It is designed to use Digital Ocean as its provider, and phuppet as its provisioner.
+It is designed to use Digital Ocean as its provider, and PuPHPet as its provisioner.

 This box contains the following packages: